 Fall Fishing Patterns on Lakes and Reservoirs

-When fishing lakes or reservoirs, there are three fall fishing patterns for bass that can give you clues as far as where to find fish when water temperature start to drop.
-Keep in mind that these patterns can vary from region to region, but will provide you with a starting point for how to fish in fall for largemouth bass.
+In fact, these patterns can vary from region to region, but still will provide you with a starting point for how to fish in fall for smallmouth or largemouth bass.

 - During late fall, bass will start moving back toward deeper holes and channels.
-If you are fishing lakes in the northern or mid-range states, one of the best tips for fall fishing during the later fall months is to focus on working around these transitional zones with a jerkbait, deep diving crankbait, or a swimbait.
+If you are fishing in lakes in the northern or mid-range states, here is the best fall bass fishing tip: focus on working around these transitional zones with a jerkbait, deep diving crankbait, or a swimbait.

-Boost your catch rates by remembering these tips on how to identify fall fishing patterns for bass.
-The change in season brings cooler temperatures, but plenty of opportunities to find fish that are feeding and on the move toward their winter haunts — just be sure to renew your freshwater fishing license before you go!
+The change in seasons brings up cooler temperatures, which also brings much more opportunities to find your favorite big fish that are feeding and on the move toward their winter haunts — just be sure to renew your freshwater fishing license before you go!